Shweddy/invoice-generator/README.md

      ```
    - Edit the `.env` file with your company information

-4. Add your company logo:
+4. Company logo:
-   - Place your logo image in the `public/uploads` directory
+   - The application uses a fixed logo file named `companylogo.jpg`
-   - The most recently modified image will be used as the company logo
+   - Place your company logo in the `public/uploads` directory with this name

 5. Start the server:
    ```